thomassalaun/thomassalaun.github.io/_pages/CS/cs-journey.md

     - [GitHub Pages](https://github.com/thomassalaun/skills-github-pages) : learned about how to create a site.

   - Found about this [topic list](https://youkn0wwho.academy/topic-list) which is amazing and will help me a lot through my journey.

+  - Installed VS Code to modify the website with GitHub desktop.